Local Alert Weather - Tues. PM

 Happy Tuesday evening, everyone!

-Overnight we'll see mostly clear to clear skies.
-Temperatures will dip into the mid to upper 30s and lower 40s.
-Our average overnight low is 40 degrees.
-Winds will be out of the west around 5 miles per hour.
+A FREEZE WARNING is in effect through Wednesday morning at 9 a.m. for cold temperatures and frosty conditions expected.
+Bundle up any plants and keep an eye on outdoor animals.
+Know we'll see frost on surfaces, so be careful when traveling or walking.

-Tomorrow we'll see mostly sunny to sunny skies.
-Highs will be slightly cooler in the upper 60s and lower 70s, which is also around average.
-Winds will be around 10 to 15 miles per hour.
+Overnight we'll see mostly clear to partly cloudy skies.
+Low temperatures will be in the 20s across the High Desert, which is about 10 degrees below normal.
+Winds will be calm, so frost will settle in quickly.

-Thursday sees increasing clouds throughout the day.
-Highs will be in the upper 60s and lower 70s.
-Winds will be gusty at times topping 25 to 30 miles per hour.
-We have a slight chance for rain showers as well.
-Snow levels on Thursday will begin to fall into the 9,800' range mark.
+Wednesday starts with some blue skies, but will see increasing clouds through the day.
+Highs will be in the upper 50s and lower 60s, which is about 10 degrees below average.
+Winds will be calm.

-By Friday we'll see mostly sunny to partly cloudy skies.
-Temperatures will be cooler as an area of low pressure rolls down from the north.
-We'll see highs in the low to mid 60s.
-Winds will be gusty at times as well.
+Thursday will see partly cloudy to mostly cloudy skies.
+We'll see a slight chance for showers the second half of the day.
+Winds will be breezy at times as we see a slight cool down.
+Highs will be in the upper 50s and lower 60s.

+Low temperatures will trend in the mid to upper 40s, so we'll be back to normal.
+Daytime highs stay below average through Saturday.

 -- Emily